 Satisfyingly hearty and rich.
 Quick cold weather dinner option that’s just incredible with the addition of corn bread or thick slices of buttered sourdough.
 You have no idea yet, but I happen to be very familiar with just how … Continue reading Lentil, Tomatillo, and Lime Soup

 It was unusually cold last week.
 Okay, chilly for California.
-So I was in the mood to make soup, but still being on a low carb diet I couldn’t make the soup that I was craving. spicy-chorizo-corn-chowder … Continue reading Chicken and Chorizo Chowder
+So I was in the mood to make soup, but still being on a low carb diet I couldn’t make the soup that I was craving. spicy-chorizo-corn-chowder This Chicken and Chorizo … Continue reading Chicken and Chorizo Chowder